strategineer/personal-website/content/bin/rpg/xmooks/index.md

 Almost everything is based on rolling a d20.
 If you roll equal to or under a target number, you succeed.
 Roll over, and you fail.

-Throughout the text, whenever you see "Roll under...", it means "Roll equal to or under..."
-It's just a pain to write that out every single time.
+Throughout the text, whenever you see "Roll under...", it means "Roll equal to or under...".

 ## Skills